ReactiveX/RxScala/README.md

 # End-of-Life (EOL) notice

-*This project is end of life* and new releases will only contain bugfixes and support for new Scala versions.
+**This project is end of life** and new releases will only contain bug-fixes and support for new Scala versions.
 For more information, see [issue #244](https://github.com/ReactiveX/RxScala/issues/244).

-Alterantive to this library:
+Alternatives to this library:

 * [RxJava](https://github.com/ReactiveX/RxJava) (Java, similar API as RxScala)
 * [Reactor](https://projectreactor.io/) (Java)